astikspandey/LangGames/README.md

 - Make sure you're logged in with WalkerAuth
 - Verify data exists in Supabase for your user_id
 - Check browser console (F12) for errors
-- Ensure server is running: `python3 LangFight.py`
+- Try refreshing the page

 ### Vehicles moving too fast/slow
 - Use the **Speed Slider** in-game (1x-5x)
-- For learning mode adjustments, edit speed values in `src/game.js`
 - First 3 levels intentionally slower for beginners
+- Adjust speed in real-time while playing

+### Game not loading
+- Check internet connection
+- Clear browser cache
+- Try a different browser
+- Disable browser extensions that might interfere
+- Check browser console (F12) for error messages

 ## 🔒 Security Notes

-- **Supabase credentials** stored in `.env` file - keep it safe!
-- `.gitignore` protects `.env` from being committed
 - WalkerAuth handles secure authentication
 - User data isolated per account in Supabase
-- All API calls use user_id from localStorage (set by WalkerAuth)
+- All API calls authenticated via user tokens
-- No sensitive data stored in browser localStorage (only user_id, tokens)
+- No sensitive data stored in browser localStorage
+- HTTPS encryption for all network requests
+- Data privacy: only you can access your game progress

 ## 🤝 Contributing